 - Among 13,033,274 vaccinated people, 15,455 deaths occurred within 60 days following vaccination.

 - The rates were highest in people of age 85 years and older, and increased over the period following vaccination.

 - Eleven of the 15 leading causes of death in the VSD and NCHS overlap in both systems, and the top four causes of death were the same in both systems.

 - Death on the day of vaccination was rare (132 out of the nearly 25 million vaccine doses, or less than 0.001%).

-- For children aged less than 1 month, the death patterns observed in VSD are consistent with NCHS; most neonatal deaths occur within 24 hours after birth.
+- For children aged less than 1 month, the death patterns observed in VSD are consistent with National Center for Health Statistics (NCHS); most neonatal deaths occur within 24 hours after birth.
 This data refutes the myth that the HepB vaccination at birth has an effect on mortality.

 In other words, there is no difference between the death rate and cause in the VSD and 2008 National Center for Health Statistics data.
 None.

 The authors make this important conclusion:

 The main finding from this study was the low mortality rates in the days immediately following vaccination, providing evidence of a healthy vaccinee effect.
 Although there is currently no evidence to support a causal relationship between vaccinations and death, this study provides background mortality rates following vaccination to be used as a baseline when examining the safety profiles of new vaccines, and during mass immunization campaigns.